The Bankrate promise

 Pros and cons of fixed income investing

-Remember the stock market plunge of 2008 and the Great Recession?
-Casey T. Smith, president of Georgia-based Wiser Wealth Management, says that kind of “major market sell-off” can serve as a reminder of how positive fixed income investments can be.
+Remember the stock market plunge of 2020?
+Casey T. Smith, president of Georgia-based Wiser Wealth Management, says that kind of “major market sell-off” can serve as a reminder of how positive fixed-income investments can be.
 Smith adds that “there is no cheaper hedge to the stock market than U.S. Treasuries.”

 That hedge can be especially important if you’re retired and looking for ways to earn an income while dealing with the short-term scares of market swings.

-“However, realistically, investors in retirement cannot stand that much volatility and would end up selling stocks and then buying back at the worst times.
-Instead of fighting human nature to make bad investment decisions, you can add bonds to portfolios to smooth out the short-term volatility.
+“However, realistically, investors in retirement cannot stand that much volatility and would end up selling stocks and then buying back at the worst times,”he says.
+“Instead of fighting human nature to make bad investment decisions, you can add bonds to portfolios to smooth out the short-term volatility.
 The idea is that if you [have a portfolio of] 50 percent bonds, you will be taking on half of the market risk.”

 “The largest downside we typically see in fixed income is interest rate risk,” Pepper says.

 The rule in bonds is that when interest rates rise, bond prices fall.
 So, let’s say you paid $2,000 for a 10-year bond with a 3 percent interest rate.
 After three years of holding the bond, interest rates on a new 10-year bond are at 4 percent.
 If you want to sell your bond early, you’re competing against products with a better earning potential, so the bond will be worth less.

-Remember that getting the money you have in fixed income investments isn’t as simple as making a withdrawal from your savings account.
+Remember that getting the money you have in fixed-income investments isn’t as simple as making a withdrawal from your savings account.
 For example, if you lock up your money in a five-year CD and need that deposit two years in, you’re probably going to pay a penalty.